 Possible side effects which may be experienced when taking cetirizine and their estimated frequency (eMC, 2016):

-Although classifies as a non-drowsy antihistamine, dizziness may be experienced by around 1 in every 100 people, somnolence in 10 in every 100 individuals.
+Although classified as a non-drowsy antihistamine, dizziness may be experienced by around 1 in every 100 people and somnolence in 10 in every 100 individuals.

-Most supermarkets sell their brand of cetirizine, which are usually one of the cheapest options on the high street.
-Most cetirizine tablets sold in supermarkets and some pharmacies, for example, Asda, Boots, Tesco, Morrisons, Co-op and Sainsburys are made by the same manufacturer.
+Most supermarkets sell their brand of cetirizine, which is usually one of the cheapest options on the high street.
+Most cetirizine tablets are sold in supermarkets and some pharmacies; for example, Asda, Boots, Tesco, Morrisons, Co-op and Sainsburys are made by the same manufacturer.

 Without a doubt, patients can buy a bulk of cetirizine tablets on Amazon.co.uk, which provides the best value and the lowest price per pack, for example:

-Customers have a choice of branded cetirizine 10mg, for example, Benadryl Allergy One a Day 10 mg Tablets.
-Branded versions of cetirizine contain the same amount of this drug – 10mg per tablet.
+Customers choose branded cetirizine 10mg, for example, Benadryl Allergy One a Day 10 mg Tablets.
+Branded versions of cetirizine contain the same amount of this drug 10mg per tablet.

 Loratadine is a second equally popular non-drowsy antihistamine.
-Loratadine comes in the form of tablets (10mg tablets) and in the form of liquid.
+Loratadine comes in tablets (10mg tablets) and the form of liquid.

 Drowsiness is not listed as a common side effect of loratadine.
 No other common side effects are listed for loratadine.

 Loratadine availability mirrors cetirizine availability.
 You can buy loratadine in shops, supermarkets and pharmacies with larger packs (60 tablets) restricted to pharmacy-only sales.
-Supermarkets sell the cheapest loratadine, and again if you are looking for great savings, third-party sellers (pharmacies) offer the best value for money by selling bulk supply of loratadine (6 or 12 months supply) on Amazon.co.uk
+Supermarkets sell the cheapest loratadine, and again if you are looking for significant savings, third-party sellers (pharmacies) offer the best value for money by selling a bulk supply of loratadine (6 or 12 months supply) on Amazon.co.uk.

-Customers also have a choice of branded loratadine, which contains the same amount of loratadine – 10mg per tablets, for example, Clarityn Allergy relief tablets.
+Customers also choose branded loratadine, which contains the same amount of loratadine 10mg per tablet, for example, Clarityn Allergy relief tablets.

-Benadryl Allergy Relief capsules can be used by adults and children over 12 years of age.
-Recommended daily dose is one capsule to be taken up to three times a day.
-Customers can use Benadryl Allergy Relief capsules 'on-demand' due to its fast onset of action.
-Benadryl Allergy Relief capsules gets to work faster than cetirizine and loratadine tablets and capsules (marketing description sates).
+Adults and children can use Benadryl Allergy Relief capsules over 12 years.
+The recommended daily dose is one capsule taken up to three times a day.
+Customers can use Benadryl Allergy Relief capsules 'on-demand' due to their fast onset of action.
+Benadryl Allergy Relief capsules work faster than cetirizine and loratadine tablets and capsules (marketing description states).

-Although classified as non-sedating, dizziness and somnolence are listed as common side effects of Benadryl Allergy Relief capsules.
-Other common side effect associated with acrivastine use is dry mouth.
+Although classified as non-sedating, dizziness and drowsiness are common side effects of Benadryl Allergy Relief capsules.
+Another common side effect associated with acrivastine use is dry mouth.

 Benadryl Allergy Relief Plus Decongestant is a pharmacy-only product, which means it can only be purchased from registered pharmacies, including online chemists.

-As with previously reviewed product, Benadryl Plus Decongestant can commonly cause dizziness and somnolence.
+As with the previously reviewed product, Benadryl Plus Decongestant can commonly cause dizziness and drowsiness.
 Other common side effects include:

 At this time, Allevia 120mg has not been launched in the UK yet.

-Allevia tablets will be licensed to relieve symptoms associated with seasonal allergic rhinitis (hayfever) in adults and children aged 12 years and over (Gov.UK, 2020).
+Allevia tablets will be licensed to relieve seasonal allergic rhinitis (hayfever) symptoms in adults and children aged 12 years and over (Gov.UK, 2020).

-Out of all non-drowsy antihistamine tablets, fexofenadine has the lowest potential to cause any drowsiness, due to the fact it does not penetrate the brain (Kawauchi et al., 2019).
-Dizziness, drowsiness, and headache are listed as common side effects for fexofenadine.
+Out of all non-drowsy antihistamine tablets, fexofenadine has the lowest potential to cause any drowsiness because it does not penetrate the brain (Kawauchi et al., 2019).
+Dizziness, drowsiness, and headache are common side effects of fexofenadine.

-Individuals who cannot control hayfever symptoms with antihistamine tablets are usually recommended additional treatment with hayfever nasal sprays and hayfever eye drops, both of which can be purchased over the counter.
+Individuals who cannot control hayfever symptoms with antihistamine tablets are usually recommended additional treatment with hayfever nasal sprays and hayfever eye drops.
+These can be purchased over the counter.

-Customers have a good choice of antihistamines, which can be purchased over the counter.
-Although named as non-drowsy, most antihistamines, except loratadine (and fexofenadine) can occasionally cause drowsiness.
-Second-generation antihistamines are much less likely to cause drowsiness than first-generation antihistamines, which are commonly associated with drowsiness and sedation.
+Customers have a good choice of antihistamines purchased over the counter.
+Although named non-drowsy, most antihistamines, except loratadine (and fexofenadine), can occasionally cause drowsiness.
+Second-generation antihistamines are much less likely to cause drowsiness than first-generation antihistamines, which are commonly associated with sleepiness and sedation.